raspberrypilearning/weather-station-dashboard/worksheet2.md

 ## Choosing a forecaster

 The first thing you'll want to do is to choose a weather forecaster, who will be telling the viewers what the weather is like.
-Weather forecasters are often call *meteorologist*.
+Weather forecasters are often call *meteorologists*.

 1. Choose a new sprite, by clicking on the middle button as shown below.